cataseven/Binance-Wallet-Integration-Home-Assistant/README.md

 ## License

-This integration is licensed under the MIT License.
+This integration is licensed under the GNU GENERAL PUBLIC LICENSE v3